-This spot may be great for a photo or to watch a Broadway show, but don’t eat here.
+This spot may be great for a photo or to watch a Broadway show, but you don’t want to eat here.
 The food in Times Square is usually expensive and doesn’t offer good value.

 PRO TIP: Traveling can be expensive.
 One way I like to save money is to get FREE gift cards from Swagbucks.
 You can get free gift cards to Starbucks, which can be used to cover coffee or breakfast while traveling.
 Instead of paying out of pocket, this can be a great way to cut back on travel costs.
-If you’re not already a memeber, you can join Swagbucks for free here.
+Join Swagbucks for free here.

 7. Check out at least one observation deck in New York City

-- New York One World Observatory (the tallest building in the Western Hemisphere)
+New York One World Observatory – The One World Trade Center is the tallest building in the Western Hemisphere.

 8. Avoid eating at chain restaurants

-Don’t tell me you came all the way to New York City to eat at Sbarro Pizza, like Michael Scott did in The Office TV series.
+Don’t tell me you came all the way to New York City to eat at Sbarro Pizza, like Michael Scott did in The Office TV show!

 If you’re visiting New York City for the first time, you’ll want to take advantage of the city’s diverse selection of restuarants and ethnic eats.

 Whether you’re craving an authentic slice of New York-style pizza or a gourmet meal prepared by some of the top chefs in the world, you’ll find everything your taste buds desire here.